 Indirect cooling methods have the benefit of not contaminating the inside air with outdoor air pollutants and humidity.
 A heat exchanger keeps both airstreams separated while transferring the heat from the inside to the outside of the data center building.
 Consequently, the ambient and indoor air never mix.

-Evaporative cooling requires a special type of plate heat exchanger that balances high efficiency with low pressure drop and offers solid corrosion protection along with reliable water tightness.
+Evaporative cooling requires a special type of plate heat exchanger that balances high efficiency with low-pressure drop and offers solid corrosion protection along with reliable water tightness.
+Heatex cross-flow heat exchangers meet all these requirements while providing outstanding cooling capacity.

-Heatex cross flow heat exchangers meet all these requirements while providing up to 80% efficiency.
-Our cross flow heat exchangers, coupled with evaporative cooling technology, provide an efficient, low cost and environmentally friendly alternative to traditional methods of cooling data center electronics.
+Our cross-flow heat exchangers, especially when coupled with evaporative cooling technology, provide an efficient, low cost and environmentally friendly alternative to traditional methods of cooling.

-Model H2 is our most efficient cross flow plate heat exchanger.
-It combines low-weight with high differential pressure resistance and is able to reach typical dry temperature efficiencies above 80%.
+Model H2 is our most efficient cross-flow plate heat exchanger.
+It combines low-weight with high differential pressure resistance and either a single or multilayer of epoxy for upgraded corrosion resistance.

 Read more about Heatex Model H2.